Privacy Policy

 - Email address + display name when you sign in with Apple, Google, or email/password.
 Stored in Firebase Authentication.

 - Photos you choose to include in a share card.
-Photos stay on your device — they are composed into the share card on-device and the resulting image is saved to your camera roll.
+Photos stay on your device — composed into the share card on-device and saved to your camera roll.
 We never upload your photo library or the raw photos to our servers.

 From Strava (only when you connect it)